MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/containers/publish-to-acr.md

 ## Set up a self-hosted agent VM

-To use managed service identity with Azure Pipelines to publish Docker images to Azure Container Registry, we must set up our own self-hosted agent on an Azure VM.
+To use Managed Service Identity with Azure Pipelines to publish Docker images to Azure Container Registry, we must set up our own self-hosted agent on an Azure VM.

-### Create VM
+### Create a VM

 1. Navigate to [Azure portal](https://portal.azure.com/).